stangreg/Ignitron/README.md

   <img width="387" height="141" src="https://github.com/stangreg/Ignitron/blob/main/resources/Ignitron_logo_large.png">
 </p>

 An ESP32 based foot pedal to communicate with the Spark Amp and Spark App via Bluetooth LE (iOS) and Bluetooth Serial (Android).
-Also works as a control device for a Looper app on the mobile. **NEW: Ignitron also supports the built-in looper of Spark 2!**
+Also works as a control device for a Looper app on the mobile. **NEW: Ignitron also supports the built-in looper and additional HW presets of Spark 2!**

 **Ignitron has been successfully tested with**